PicciMario/MegaVideo-link-cleaner/README.md

 Other options:

+* -h	This help
 * -d	    Debug info
 * -v	    Verbose (still less thank DEBUG)
 * -l N	    Limit the output to the first N found links (>=1!)
 * -o file	Prints results in a text file
+* -t	Prints the output file in HTML format

 If you pass an output file with the option -o, in that file at the end of the process will be written the URLS (can be limited with the -l